SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Still_an_Extraordinary_Power_but_for_How_Much_Longer/index.md

 homepage: false
 ---

 Helleiner, Eric.
 "Still an Extraordinary Power, but for How Much Longer?
-The United States In *Strange Power: Shaping the Parameters of International Relations and International Political Economy*, edited by Thomas Lawton, James Rosenau, Amy C. Verdun, 251-270.
+The United States In *Strange Power: Shaping the Parameters of International Relations and International Political Economy*, Thomas Lawton, James Rosenau, Amy C. Verdun, editors.
+251-270.
 London: Routledge, 2000.

 Keywords: Structural Power, Power; Money and Finance; United States